savashn/ecewo/docs/examples/using_cbor.md

 Open the POSTMAN and set a `POST` request to the `http://localhost:3000/cbor` address.
 Select the `binary` body and send the `handle_user.cbor` file that we generated.

 When we send the request, we'll see a `Success!` message if the process completed successfully.
-And in the terminal of Ecewo, we'll see the content of our binary:
+And in the terminal of ecewo, we'll see the content of our binary:

 ```
 Name: John